 On the other hand, since I live in the Lakes Region, I’d be lying if I didn’t mention the beautiful landscape as my source of inspiration.

 CONGRATULATIONS ON YOUR FEATURED WORK.
 TELL US ABOUT IT!

 I’ve assisted in different capacities for the Lakes Region Home Builders Parade of Homes throughout the years.
-One of my designs was even featured on the NH Chronicle.
+NH Chronicle featured one of my designs.
 Specifically, the Bridges House in Concord.

 Lastly, I was also featured in the NH Home Magazine for my work at the Lakes Region Home Builders Children’s Charity House.

 “In the 2019 we met with Stephanie Wentworth to review our plans for our new home The property has been in our family for over 50 years and it was important to us to coordinate all the interior details to create a timeless space that aligned with our taste but also infused the lake lifestyle.
 We discussed the property, other spaces that we had seen during the Parade of Homes to hone into what we wanted our home to feel and how the sunsets are spectacular so we set that as our inspiration for the interior finishes– Stephanie provided guidance for our interior finishes, and fixtures and colors as well as guidance for the various tradesmen to facilitate the building process.
 Having guidance putting all the pieces together helped move the process along and made for an amazing finished home.”

 WHAT IS YOUR FAVORITE DESIGN PROJECT AND WHY?

 THE BELMONT KITCHEN SUNSET: MODERN FARMHOUSE KITCHEN